4 Tips to Get the Most Out of Your Social Media Strategy

-Social media, regardless of the platform, is not a microphone for self-promotion.
+Regardless of the platform, social media is not a microphone for self-promotion.
 While it’s tempting to blast your latest offers, promotions, and new amenities across each channel, this “interruptive” promotion is not always effective.
 There’s a time and a place for promotional content, and that time accounts for about 20% of your feed.

 At Criterion.B, we refer to this rule as the “cocktail party methodology.”
 When you arrive at a cocktail party, what do you do?
-Most people walk up to a small group of people and ask about them: their names, their work, where they live.
-You ask follow up questions to get to know them and seek out common interests.
+Most people walk up to a small group of people and ask about them: their names, their work, and where they live.
+You ask follow-up questions to get to know them and seek common interests.

 With time, the conversation turns back to you, allowing you to share about yourself.
-It would be rude to interrupt the current conversations and talk about yourself first.
+Interrupting the current conversations and talking about yourself first would be rude.
 This is how social media works, too — it’s a conversation.

 Did you know you can pin important posts to the top of your feed?
 From your latest press release announcing a new product line to a fun giveaway promoting your participation at an upcoming trade show, there are plenty of opportunities to highlight important social posts.